 Commercial Vehicles and Trucks Cause Some of the Worst Car Crash Injuries

 Commercial vehicles and trucks pose significantly higher risks on the road due to their exceptionally large size and weight.
-This is particularly applicable in situations where the collision takes place between a large commercial vehicle and a small personal car.
+This is particularly applicable when a collision occurs between a large commercial vehicle and a small personal car.

-These types of serious injury truck accidents tend to result in damage and injuries which can only be described as disastrous and potentially even fatal.
-The serious injuries in these types of crashes can include anything ranging from traumatic head injuries, broken and/or crushed bone injuries, injuries to the spinal cord, and *severe burns.
-In some instances, injuries are as drastic as hazardous chemical exposure depending upon what type of cargo that particular commercial vehicle is carrying.
+These types of serious injury truck accidents tend to result in damage and injuries, which can only be described as disastrous and potentially even fatal.
+The serious injuries in these types of crashes can include anything ranging from traumatic head injuries, broken or crushed bone injuries, chest injuries, and severe burns.
+In some instances, injuries are as drastic as hazardous chemical exposure, depending upon what type of cargo that particular commercial vehicle is carrying.